turbopack

 Options

-The following options are available for the turbo configuration:
+The following options are available for the turbopack configuration:

 Supported loaders

-The following loaders have been tested to work with Turbopack's webpack loader implementation:
+The following loaders have been tested to work with Turbopack's webpack loader implementation, but many other webpack loaders should work as well even if not listed here:

 Examples